giuspen/cherrytree/scripts/flatpak/README.txt

-- The Gtkmm3 version was started after Inkscape's https://github.com/flathub/org.inkscape.Inkscape
+- This was started after Inkscape's https://github.com/flathub/org.inkscape.Inkscape

 - Cherrytree's flathub repo is at https://github.com/flathub/com.giuspen.cherrytree/

+- This is not meant to stay at pace with the official com.giuspen.cherrytree.json but will be upgraded only when changes other than url/sha256 are issued